Why Is There Water In My Compressed Air?

 Figure 2

-In fact, our compressed air can hold even more water vapor moisture now.
-To explain how the amount of water can increase in compressed air, we need to recognize two physics facts:
+In fact, the compressed air can hold even more water now because of two physics truths:

-1. Hot air will hold more water vapor than cool air
+1. Hot air holds more water vapor than cool air

 2. The act of compression generates heat

-Air gets hot when it’s compressed, which allows it to hold more water vapor than it otherwise would.
+Air gets hot when it’s compressed, allowing it to hold more water vapor.
 In our example, we still have a tenth of the amount of air, but the same amount of water, making the air more humid.
 But how does this water vapor condense to become liquid water?

 Compressed air is hotter than the air surrounding the compressor, which means it will rapidly cool when it leaves the compressor.
 (Many air compressor systems are also designed to help this air cool even faster.)
 As the compressed air cools down, it can no longer hold the same amount of water vapor, so the extra moisture gets forced out of the air in liquid form.